 +44 1792 295231

-This module introduces the three main Earth systems: the geosphere,atmosphere and biosphere.
-A sound understanding of the processes within each system, and of the interactions between them, forms the essential foundation for any more advanced study of physical geography.
+This module introduces the four main Earth systems: the atmosphere, geosphere, hydrosphere and biosphere and provides a sound understanding of the processes within each system, and of the interactions between them.
+This module forms the essential foundation for any more advanced study of physical geography.
+The atmosphere section deals with flows of energy and moisture and their role in controlling climate over both space and time.
 The geosphere section deals with the origin of Earth, describes the distribution of different rock types and introduces the concept of plate tectonics.
-The atmosphere section deals with flows of energy and moisture and their role in controlling climate over both space and time.
-The biosphere section deals mainly with flows of energy and nutrients and focuses on the way that life on Earth interacts with the other Earth systems.
+The hydrosphere section focuses on the concepts of the hydrological cycle and main processes associated with the water fluxes.
+The biosphere section deals mainly with flows of energy and nutrients between Earth systems.

 Rivers are important features of the landscapes of most climatic zones of the world.
 This module explores the hydrology and geomorphology of rivers and how they differ spatially and through time in response to climatic factors, human activities and climatic change.
 Topics examined include: the principles of river flow; methods of river flow measurement; river channel shape; meandering and braiding; drainage networks; sediment transport (as bedload, suspended load and dissolved load); river pollution; using sediment to identify the sources and history of erosion; and the impact of climatic change and land-use on flooding and water resource issues.
 Considerable emphasis is placed on practical work both in the field at local river sites and in the laboratory.
 An underlying theme of the module is the way geographers in the fluvial field have applied their theory and knowledge to understand and help to mitigate environmental issues and problems.